Investigators uncover poor conditions during inspection of Fresno’s Trails End Mobile Home Park

 The suspended permit led officials to step in and ultimately the city petitioned to take over the enforcement responsibility.

-Mayor Dyer says last week, the city was given the green light to take over the parks but then this Monday morning, the HCD director asked the city to hold off on enforcement and abatement until at least the end of the week.
+Mayor Dyer says last week, the city was given the green light to take over the parks but on Monday morning, the HCD director asked the city to hold off on enforcement and abatement until at least the end of the week.

 Although the city doesn’t have full jurisdiction just yet, Councilmember Garry Bredefeld says the assessment is the first step and sends a message.